Lewin225/GodotHeroPlugin/README.md

 # Tools

-A modified audiostream player (ChartSongPlayer) is included that provides a basic time to tick implementation for playing back a chart, with a few utiility functions for testing a hit, fetching events at a tick, and dealing with tempo changes. plus a few signals you can connect to.
-Uses a very simple chache implementation for feting any events at a given tick (Massive array), but it is constant time
+A modified audiostream player (ChartSongPlayer) is included that provides a (get_playback_position() -> ticks conversion) implementation for playing back a chart, with a few utiility functions for testing a hit, fetching events at a tick, and dealing with tempo changes. plus a few signals you can connect to.
+Uses a very simple chache implementation for fetching any events at a given tick (Massive array), but it is constant time.
+Will allways read the first difficulty/subchart

+If you are experieenced with the auto server manually mixing the audio by tick is probbaly a better way to go?

 During loading ChartSong also computes a few utility properties for each event in the chart, eg. tempo changes now have the next temp change as a property, add more postprocessing in ChartSong.after_loaded()